acredsfan/autonomous_mower/README.md

 • BME280 sensor module - https://a.co/d/hE2FmhO

 • SparkFun GPS-RTK-SMA Kit - https://a.co/d/ar8m13h

-    NOTE:To use RTK for millimeter accuracy, you will need either a Base Station (instructions to build provided by @TCIII: [link](https://www.diyrobocars.com/2023/12/28/using-the-donkey-car-path_follow-template-with-rtk-gps/)) or access to a NTRIP server.
+    > **NOTE:** To use RTK for millimeter accuracy, you will need either a Base Station (instructions to build provided by @TCIII: [link](https://www.diyrobocars.com/2023/12/28/using-the-donkey-car-path_follow-template-with-rtk-gps/)) or access to a NTRIP server.
 If you are ok with accuracy between 1.5-2.5 meters, then a NEO-M9N or NEO-M8N will suffice without the need for a base station or NTRIP server.

 • DC Voltage Regulator/Buck Converter 12V to 5V - https://a.co/d/2fuTrJv